tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 which is exactly the desired function for resetting the state!

 <!-- Plus-napin tapahtumankäsittelijä määritellään kutsumalla <em>setToValue(counter + 1)</em>.
 Kun komponentti renderöidään ensimmäisen kerran, _counter_ on saanut alkuarvon 0, eli plus-napin tapahtumankäsittelijäksi tulee funktiokutsun <em>setToValue(1)</em> tulos, eli funktio -->
-The event handler for the plus-button is defined by calling <em>setToValue(counter + 1)</em>.
+The event handler for the plus button is defined by calling <em>setToValue(counter + 1)</em>.
 When the component is rendered for the first time, the _counter_ will have the initial value 0, meaning that the event handler for the plus-button will be the result of <em>setToValue(1)</em>:

 ```js
 () => {